flatt-security/shisho/docs/content/learn-shisho/01-pattern.md

 ## Overview

-_A pattern_ describes the code to search.
+_A pattern_ describes the code to search for.
 The following string is an example of patterns for HCL which matches any `aws_ebs_volume` resource with any name and any configuration arguments:

 ```
 resource "aws_ebs_volume" :[NAME] {